College of Engineering

 See College of Forestry.
 Also see College of Forestry for information on the Forest Engineering-Civil Engineering program.

-The first year of the general engineering curriculum meets the requirements of all other engineering curricula except bioengineering, chemical engineering, environmental engineering, and ecological engineering, which require a different chemistry sequence.
-Students who have not decided upon a major are encouraged to register in general engineering during their pre-professional studies.
+The first year of the General Engineering curriculum meets the requirements of all engineering curricula except bioengineering, chemical engineering, environmental engineering, and ecological engineering, which require a different chemistry sequence.
+To meet requirements for bioengineering, chemical engineering, environmental engineering, and ecological engineering, CH 201 and CH 202 may be substituted for CH 231/CH 261, CH 232/CH 262, and CH 233/CH 263.
+Students who have not decided upon a major prior to enrolling are encouraged to register for General Engineering.

-The pre-general engineering curriculum below will prepare students to enter many of the engineering department or school programs.
-Students may transfer into another program at any time during the first year; they must transfer by the end of the year.
+The General Engineering curriculum below will prepare students to enter many of the engineering programs.
+Students may transfer into any program at any time during the first year; they must transfer by the end of the year.

 & CH 202